-For your convenience, a handy drain plug is located at the base of the tub, saving you the embarrassment of trying to topple it over to empty it out.
+For your convenience, a handy drain plug is located at the base of the tub, saving you the embarrassment of trying to topple it over to empty it.

 Weight: 8 pounds

-If you’re at all familiar with inflatable Stand Up Paddleboards (SUP), the Tru Grit ice bathtub is constructed in the same vein.
+If you’re at all familiar with inflatable Stand Up Paddle boards (SUP), the Spartan ice bath barrel is constructed in the same vein.
 In other words, it’s incredibly durable, and once inflated, the sides are rock solid.

-The Tru Grit is made with industrial grade stitching overlaid with a high grade PVC shell that can be rolled up and carried away in the included back pack.
-It’s the ultimate ice bath tub solution for home or for people that want to take their ice bath on the go.
+This inflatable cold plunge is made with industrial-grade stitching overlaid with a high-grade PVC shell that can be rolled up and carried away in the included backpack.
+It’s the ultimate solution for home or for people who want to take their cold plunge on the go.
 Best of all?
-The Tru Grit tub inflates in as little as 2-5 minutes with the included double action hand pump.
+It inflates in as little as 2-5 minutes with the included double-action hand pump.

 Weight: 38 pounds

-It’s certainly not the most elegant DIY home ice bath solution, but it works!
-Meant for cattle and livestock, this 100 gallon Rubbermaid stock tank is large enough to submerge yourself and stretch your legs a bit too.
+It’s certainly not the most elegant DIY home solution, but it’s certainly an affordable cold plunge option!
+Meant for cattle and livestock, this 100-gallon Rubbermaid stock tank is large enough to submerge yourself and stretch your legs a bit too.

-Because it’s meant for commercial applications, the construction is as solid as they come.
+Because it’s meant for commercial applications, the construction is as solid as it comes.
 Unlike the other inflatable options that could be prone to puncturing, this tub will likely last you a lifetime.

 A 1-1/2 oversized drain is located on the bottom for easy emptying and cleaning as needed.